 So far so good, but what about that performance issue?
 Hi-tech mesh fabrics provide a variety of solutions depending on need; from insect control at around 50% openness, to privacy control at around 5% open.
 Unlike extra wide curtains or smart glass, hi-performance mesh fabric provides ventilation which can help manage heat build-up during summer months.

 Screen fabrics reduce glare and diffuse the light but retain views to the outside so you keep the feeling of openness and the connections with exterior landscape.
 Solar screens block up to 97% of harmful UV rays, so they not only protect your skin, but your furniture, rugs and other furnishings too.

 The solar management feature of performance mesh contributes to energy saving by reducing the requirement for HVAC cooling systems in the summer.
 Building standards dictate that architects and engineers calculate the heating, cooling and lighting performance of a building during the design phase.
 When included in these calculations, screen fabric can contribute significantly to the building's overall performance rating.

 Different colours achieve different effects too.
 Dark mesh allows you to see through and focus on the landscape beyond; this is because dark mesh reflects less light and glare.
 Light colour mesh reflects light back towards you making it harder to see what's on the other side of the screen; consequently, light mesh works well as an internal blind/screen solution.

-Check back soon for more information on mesh colour and performance or get in touch to find out more.
+Check back very soon for more information on mesh colour and performance or get in touch to find out more.